First Dental Visit Expectations | Adults

 Teeth evaluation consists of visual, tactile, and radiographic assessment.
 This examination allows the clinician to diagnose any treatment.

 Many dentists use magnification loupes up to 3.5x to better visualize the teeth and surrounding gum tissue.
 Next, the dentist may use a dental instrument (explorer) to screen for cavities.
 If the explorer sticks, a cavity may be present.
-Learn more about cavities and how dentists manage them in the article below.

 Related: Learn more about Cavities